alf808/neo-depot/README.md

 ### `inspect`

 The `inspect` subcommand inspects a single NEO, printing its details in a human-readable format.
 The NEO is specified with exactly one of the `--pdes` option (the primary designation) and the `--name` option (the IAU name).
 The `--verbose` flag additionally prints out, in a human-readable form, all known close approaches to Earth made by this NEO.
 Each of these options has an abbreviated version.
-To remind yourself of the full interface, you can run `python main.py inspect --help`:
+For full interface, run `python main.py inspect --help`:

 ```
 $ python main.py inspect --help